Gudratliishere/SudokuGameSolver/README.md

 # SudokuGameSolver

-Write number of sudoku grid as 9 x 9 array.
+Write numbers of sudoku grid as 9 x 9 array.
 Put zero instead of hidden numbers.